OwenWinegar/Password-Cracking-Rainbow-Table-Generator/README.md

 ## Overview
 This project is a Python-based password‑cracking tool that generates custom rainbow tables and attempts to recover passwords using MD5 hashing.
-The program builds wordlists from social‑engineered data, expands them into combinatoric password candidates, filters them based on each person’s password rules, and compares each attempt against a target MD5 hash.
+The program builds wordlists from social‑engineered data, expands them into multiple password candidates, filters them based on each person’s password rules, and compares each attempt against a target MD5 hash.

 This project demonstrates:
 - MD5 hashing